 Debt collection under Regulation F

 Reg F nuance is built up over months of warm-transfer reps.
 The agent's judgment on disclosure timing, the agent's read on consumer hardship, the agent's ability to maintain relationship integrity across multiple touchpoints, all depend on tenure.
-A 50 percent annualized debt floor is a 50 percent annualized loss of regulated-context expertise.
+On a debt floor, every point of annualized attrition is a matching point of regulated-context expertise walking out the door.

 Insurance fronting